coda/packs-sdk/README.md

 - **entityName**: (Optional) A label for the kind of entities that you are syncing.
 In the Google Sheets example you might use "Row" here, as each synced entity is a row from the source sheet.
 This label is used in a doc to identify the column in this table that contains the synced data.
 If you don't provide an `entityName`, the value of `identity.name` from your schema will be used instead, so in most cases you don't need to provide this.
-- **formula**: The definition of the formula that actual performs the sync.
+- **formula**: The definition of the formula that actually performs the sync.
 This formula definition has the same structure as a static (non-dynamic) sync table formula.
 The implementation of your formula, the function given as the `execute` property, has the same form has any other pack formula, taking two parameters, the first being the list of parameters given by the user, and the second being